PrinceOfCzechia/Bachelor-Thesis-Auxiliary-Code/README.md

 **numgrad.cpp**: the backbone of it all, this is the numerical scheme which computes gradient inside a cell.
 Based on Generalized Stokes' Theorem, it translates a volume integral of *grad(f)* to a surface integral of just *f*.
 This approximation converges to the analytical (real) gradient of *f*.
 The convergence is tested on analytical functions, whose analytical gradient is calculated manually in the function *angrad*.

-**autodiff.ipynb**: tests the handcalculated derivatives in comparison with the results of differentiating with the python library mygrad
+**autodiff.ipynb**: tests the handcalculated derivatives in comparison with the results of differentiating with the python library *mygrad*.

+**triangleOptimization**: computes all derivatives required to actualy assemble a *2N-dimensional vector*, a gradient of the mesh for numerical gradient approximation.